aleksandrskoselevs/transformer-attention-tutorial/1_counting-letters/README.md

 In the case of this toy experiment, the order of the input sequence does not matter, since we are just counting characters.
 But if the order is important, as with the output sequence here, we can use positional encodings, as used by Vaswani et al. (2017) (see Figure 1 and Section 3.5 of the paper).The idea here is to modify the input and output embeddings to help the model differentiate between steps.
 Vaswani et al. does this by simply adding sine and cosine functions to the embeddings.

 In our case, while position is irrelevant for the input sequence, it is important for the output sequence ie. the meanings of the elements in the output sequence are represented almost entirely by their position eg. we know that the first element in the output counts the number of 'A's by the fact that it is the first element.
 So we actually do use positional encodings to differentiate between the output steps.
-Specifically, the **Queries** vector that is initialized as a trainable `tf.Variable` is our positional encoding for the output.
+Specifically, the **Queries** vector that is initialized as a trainable `nn.Parameter` is our positional encoding for the output.
 In this case, we allow the model to learn its own positional encoding.